 - Your child will start Foundation (Prep) from Tuesday 30 January 2024.

-Enrolment applications submitted after 28 July 2023 will be processed by the school as they are received, in accordance with the Department’s Placement Policy.
+Enrolment applications submitted after 28 July 2023 will be processed by the school as they are received, in accordance with the Department of Education's Placement Policy.

 Your child has a right to enrol at their local school.
 Your child’s local school is determined on the basis of their permanent residential address.
 Visit to locate your child’s local school.
 The page can also help you to confirm your child’s address for enrolment.

-If you are seeking to apply to enrol your child in a school that is not their local school, you should read about and how they work and how applications are prioritised using the Department’s Placement Policy found on the page.
+If you are seeking to apply to enrol your child in a school that is not their local school, you should read about and how they work and how applications are prioritised using the Department of Education’s Placement Policy found on the page.

 Additional supporting materials – factsheet

-A factsheet providing a summary of the Foundation (Prep) enrolment process has been developed to complement the detailed Enrolment Information Pack.
+A factsheet providing a summary of the Foundation (Prep) enrolment process has been developed to complement the detailed Enrolment Information Pack for Parents/Carers.
 The factsheet includes key dates in the process, Frequently Asked Questions and references to relevant policies.